 Sustainable Merton was one of the key partners involved in establishing and leading Merton's Food Poverty Operational Steering Group in June 2018.
 The Group, currently led by Merton Council, aims to coordinate the implementation of the Action Plan.

-At a recent meeting in February 2020, attendees agreed on a number of priorities for action.
-These included Healthy Start (targeting children), raising awareness of food poverty with businesses and residents, looking at who is giving surplus food to who, increasing food growing and addressing food hunger during school holidays.
-These all fit with Sustainable Merton's agenda and our plans to launch Merton's First Community Fridge.
+At a meeting in February 2020, attendees agreed on a number of priorities for action.
+These included Healthy Start (targeting children), raising awareness of food poverty with businesses and residents, looking at who is giving surplus food to whom, increasing food growing and addressing food hunger during school holidays.

 The sheer volume of groups and teams working within the area of Food Poverty Action was something of a surprise (who knew so many people cared?!); from the London Borough of Merton to Wimbledon Food Bank and Merton Voluntary Service Council (to name a few!), plus Sustainable Merton chairing the whole thing."

 In 2019, Merton was recognised as one of the top ten London boroughs leading the way in tackling food poverty in their area.

 Sustainable Merton is proud to be a key partner in this work and we will continue to work with local residents and businesses to address the issues of food poverty and food waste within the Merton community.

 Healthy Start - Healthy Start provides free vouchers for food including milk, plain fresh and frozen fruit and vegetables, infant formula and vitamins to applicants who qualify.